gumeo/accSDA_matlab/README.md

 * `method` a string indicating the method to be used to solve the β-update subproblem:
   * `"PG"` proximal gradient method,
   * `"APG"`  accelerated proximal gradient method, or
-  * `"ADMM"` alternating direction method of multipliers
+  * `"ADMM"` alternating direction method of multipliers.
 * `q` integer between 1 and k-1, indicating how many discriminant vectors to calculate.
 * `insteps`, `outsteps` are positive integers indicating the number of iterations to be performed in the inner loop for subproblem solution and the outer loop, respectively, of the block coordinate descent algorithm.
 * `intol`, `outtol` are positive scalars indicating stopping tolerance for the inner and outer loops, respectively, of the block coordinate descent algorithm.